Cloud-Computing-Spring-2025/word-based-sentiment-scoring-and-trend-analysis-on-texts-team1-6190/README.md

 ### Note:
 We've used the same XML file for Task 2, Task 3, and Task 4, specifying the appropriate class name for each task within the file.
+### TASK 5
+Step 1: Copy Files into Hive Server

+Start your Hive server using Docker and copy the necessary files (in this case, BigramUDF.java).

+docker compose up -d
+docker cp BigramUDF.java hive-server:/opt/hive

+Step 2: Access the Hive Server

+Log into the Hive container to access the Hive environment.

+docker exec -it hive-server /bin/bash

+Step 3: Upload Files to HDFS

+Navigate to the /opt/hive directory inside the container and upload the BigramUDF.java file to HDFS.

+cd /opt/hive
+hdfs dfs -put BigramUDF.java /user/hive/warehouse

+Step 4: Compile Java UDF

+Compile the Java file.
+Ensure the classpath is correctly set for your system's Hadoop and Hive paths.

+javac -cp "/etc/hadoop:/opt/hadoop-2.7.4/share/hadoop/common/lib/:/opt/hadoop-2.7.4/share/hadoop/common/:/opt/hadoop-2.7.4/hadoop/hdfs:/opt/hadoop-2.7.4/share/hadoop/hdfs/lib/:/opt/hadoop-2.7.4/share/hadoop/hdfs/:/opt/hadoop-2.7.4/share/hadoop/yarn/lib/:/opt/hadoop-2.7.4/share/hadoop/yarn/:/opt/hadoop-2.7.4/share/hadoop/mapreduce/lib/:/opt/hadoop-2.7.4/share/hadoop/mapreduce/:/opt/hive/lib/*" -d .
+BigramUDF.java

+Step 5: Package into a JAR

+Create a JAR file from the compiled Java class for the UDF.

+jar -cvf bigram_udf.jar BigramUDF.class

+Step 6: Start Hive CLI

+Launch the Hive command-line interface to interact with the Hive environment.

+hive

+Step 7: Register UDF in Hive

+Register the UDF in Hive by adding the JAR and creating a temporary function for Bigram counting.

+ADD JAR /opt/hive/bigram_udf.jar;
+CREATE TEMPORARY FUNCTION bigram_count AS 'BigramUDF';

+Step 8: Create and Load Data into Hive Tables

+Create a table to store the lemmatized data:

+CREATE TABLE lemma_data (
+  book_name STRING,
+  lemma_word STRING,
+  year INT,
+  count INT
+)
+ROW FORMAT DELIMITED
+FIELDS TERMINATED BY ',';

+Then, load your data into the table from the specified path (ensure the files are placed correctly in the HDFS location):

+LOAD DATA INPATH '/user/hive/inputs/*' OVERWRITE INTO TABLE lemma_data;

+Step 9: Aggregate Lemmatized Data

+After loading the data, create an aggregated table to group lemmatized words and their counts:

+CREATE TABLE book_lemma AS
+SELECT book_name, year,
+       collect_list(lemma_word) AS lemma_words,
+       collect_list(count) AS count_values
+FROM lemma_data
+GROUP BY book_name, year;

+Step 10: Run the UDF to Extract Bigrams

+Finally, use the registered UDF (bigram_count) to extract bigrams (two-word combinations) from the lemma_words: